All seminars are held from 9:00AM-10:30AM unless otherwise noted below:

 Being a supervisor can sometimes feel overwhelming.
 There are so many employment laws that it’s difficult to know what you need to do, and what you can’t do.
 In addition, you are responsible for working with your staff to help them to be as productive as they can, and it’s not always clear how to do that.
 You also need to know how to manage poor performance.
 This class will cover the basics, and you will walk away with an understanding of the most critical legal obligations, some tips on how to manage your staff for peak performance, and how to handle some difficult situations you might encounter as a supervisor.

 Are you new to safety management?
 Do you need a comprehensive and effective safety program?
 Do you know what do when you have an employee injury?
-Then Safety and Workers’ Comp Basics is an opportunity that you cannot miss.
-We will cover the basics and show you how to remain compliant with California Safety and Workers’ Comp Standards.
+Then Safety and Workers’ Compensation Basics is an opportunity that you cannot miss.
+We will cover the basics and show you how to remain compliant with California safety and workers’ compensation standards.